Bitcoin Wallet by Bitcoin.com

 Do your own research!

 Try out searching for "lost bitcoins", "stole my money" or "scammers" together with the wallet's name, even if you think the wallet is generally trustworthy.
 For all the bigger wallets you will find accusations.
 Make sure you understand why they were made and if you are comfortable with the provider's reaction.

-According to the words of its owner this wallet is closed source until further notice.
+According to the words of its owner on 2020-04-12 this wallet is closed source until further notice.
+There was no indication of a change by 2020-05-20.
 We assume it is still supposed to be non-custodial but without source code, this is not verifiable.

 Without public source of the reviewed release available, this product cannot be verified!

 As part of our Methodology, we ask:Is the source code publicly available?
 If not, we tag it No Source!